SFDO-Community-Sprints/summit-events-app-documentation/docs/standard-features/create-a-host/Assign_Host_to_Appointment_Record.md

 ## TROUBLESHOOTING ##

 When hosts are assigned to appointments, the max available field on the host record is decremented.
-If the value of the Remaining field of the event host is larger than 0, the Host List should show records of the available hostings for you to choose.
-If the value of the Remaining field is 0 or below, the host will not show up for selection in the Lookup field.
+If the value of the Remaining field of the event host is larger than 0, the Host List will show records of the available hostings for you to choose.
+If the value of the Remaining field is 0 or below, no host records will be available.